 Heater With Stucco

 Stucco and tile masonry heater. biofireinc.com The small door keeps the heat inside, so high combustion temperatures are reached more easily.

 Brick masonry heater with heated bench in Denmark.
 A heater with a façade thickness of 3-4 inches, gives a moderate heat transfer, not too fast, not too slow.
-By Lars Helbro, stenovne.dk.
+By Lars Helbro.
+Originally found at stenovne.dk

 A masonry heater can be a great way to keep a cabin or mountain home heated.
 Not only do these heaters provide an eye-catching centerpiece, but they are efficient.

 Brick masonry heater in Denmark by Lars Helbro.
 For additional ideas visit stenovne.dk.

 This masonry heater acts as a wall between two rooms in Quebec, Canada.
 By maconneriegillesgoyette.

 Brick masonry heater made with reclaimed brick, sand and lime mortar, lilac bluestone and a Heat-Kit heater core.
 By William Davenport, turtlerockheat.com.
 To reduce stress, masonry heaters in North America are usually built with a double-wall system; a refractory core including firebox and channels or baffles, and a separate, unattached masonry veneer.
 Otherwise the heat of the firebrick might crack the façade, although brick is least likely to be stressed.

 Masonry Heater with wrap around heated bench, direct fire oven (on kitchen side), and wood storage by Carsten Homstead of Massachusetts.
 Originally found at homespunworks.com.